MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-sysprep-capture-deploy.md

 ### Create a WinPE USB drive

 In this section, we show you how to create a bootable WinPE USB drive.
-We will create multiple partitions on the USB drive.
+We'll create multiple partitions on the USB drive.
 This allows you to have a FAT32 partition for WinPE and an NTFS partition for the captured WIM file.
 You can use this USB drive for both capturing and deploying your image.

 1. Insert a USB drive into the Technician PC.